 I am flattered that he trusted me with his most intimate thoughts and his unimaginable suffering as a prisoner of the Nazis.
 He had never shared such raw emotions with other writers.
 Tom was pleased with the story, and for me, that was a compliment of the highest order.

 Shortly after my feature on him was published, he quit granting interviews.
-McMahon turned 95 in June 2020.
-(See Bonus Chapter IV, With Deep Regret, in Part II of this book).
+McMahon died in his sleep February 14, 2021, just shy of his 96th birthday.
+(See Bonus Chapter IV, With Deep Regret, in Part II of this book.)

 As uncomfortable as I am sometimes with the details I hear while writing about fellow veterans; tougher still is for me to open up with my own personal experiences in Vietnam.
 That, however, is what I’ll be writing about in the next few chapters.

 *The culinary arts are all the rage these days, and without intending to insult any readers who were Army Cooks, it wasn’t considered the most desirable MOS at the time.
-If out in the bush, pounding the ground all day and dodging VC popping up from tunnels, Cook (MOS) might have some appeal.
+If out in the bush, pounding the ground all day and dodging VC popping up from spider holes, a Cook (MOS) might have some appeal.
 To start out as a one, not so much.